arnavwinner/AI_Project/README.md

 # Penalty Shot Task
 We create a platform to pit SOTA Deep Reinforcement Learning algorithms against each other on the Penalty Shot Kick task.
 The task involves two agents simulating an penalty shootout.
-Do check out our results [here](https://drive.google.com/file/d/1_xkMm-6JUh_VIgNew1a4vPjCpU2wdI5D/view?usp=sharing) and the references [here](#literature-references).

 This Project is done under Professor and Course: